CompassLabs/docs/docs/1_intro.md

    - `dojo's` interface allows full experimentation with strategies using Python.
    - Take advantage of Python's rich ecosystem of tools for data analysis and visualisation.

-### Access to on-chain and CEX data ✅
-   - `dojo` sources its own on-chain data for integrated DeFi protocols.
-   - `dojo` enables data ingestion of CEX price data sourced from Binance.

 ### Transaction ordering ✅
    - Directly edit the order of transaction execution for simulating various MEV scenarios.

+### Custom data integration ✅
+   - `dojo` sources it's own protocol events data for a subset of environments.
+   - For environments we don't natively support, you can load in your existing datasets.

 ___
 ## Upcoming